caltechlibrary/pubarchiver/README.md

 ♥︎ Acknowledgments
 -----------------------

-The [vector artwork](https://thenounproject.com/search/?q=archive&i=158401) used as a starting point for the logo for this repository was created by [Thomas Helbig](https://thenounproject.com/dergraph/) for the [Noun Project](https://thenounproject.com).
+The [vector artwork](https://thenounproject.com/term/archive/1590047/) used as a starting point for the logo for this repository was created by [Cuby Design](https://thenounproject.com/back1design1/) for the [Noun Project](https://thenounproject.com).
 It is licensed under the Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
 The vector graphics was modified by Mike Hucka to change the color.

 [Nick Stiffler](https://github.com/nickstiffler) from the [microPublication.org team](https://www.micropublication.org/contact-us/) helped figure out the requirements for PMC output (introduced in version 1.9), helped guide development of PubArchiver, and engaged in many discussions about microPublication.org's needs.